Building globally controlled quantum processors with ZZ interactions: Global resources enable local control

-which holds once we take $(\theta^{(1)},\bm{n}^{(1)}_{\perp})$, $(\theta^{(2)},\bm{n}^{(2)}_{\perp})$, $\cdots$, $(\theta^{(\ell)},\bm{n}^{(\ell)}_{\perp})$ in such a way to have $\theta_j = 2^{j-1} \theta$ and $\bm{n}_{j}= -\bm{n}_{\perp}$ for all $j\in [2,\cdots,N+1]$ in Eq.~(\ref{Ssequenzamagica}).
-Combining Eqs.~\eqref{Ssequenzamagica} and \eqref{mag} completes the proof. \end{proof} \end{widetext} As mentioned at the beginning of the section, the result presented here does not critically depend on the specific form of the Rabi frequencies chosen in Eq.~(\ref{eq:rabi}).
+As mentioned at the beginning of the section, the result presented here does not critically depend on the specific form of the Rabi frequencies chosen in Eq.~(\ref{eq:rabi}).
 Similar decompositions can be derived in more general scenarios where the coupling strengths satisfy ~${\cal V}_j \neq {\cal V}_k$ for all $j\neq\ell \in [1,N]$, although the resulting derivation is more cumbersome.
 However, for our purposes, the precise form the inhomogeneities is not essential.
 What is important is the general principle: to achieve local control over individual qubits using only a single global driving field, one must break the “global resource symmetry" by introducing physical differences between the qubits.
 Equation~\eqref{eq:rabi} provides a simple and effective way to do so.
+It is worth noting that $\mathcal{V}_j \neq \mathcal{V}_k$ ensures the absence of degeneracies in the effective control Hamiltonian, provided that the frequency separation satisfies $|\mathcal{V}_j - \mathcal{V}_k| > \delta$, where $\delta$ denotes some minimal detuning required to enable local addressing between pulses.